 Can Barolo Be Aged?

-Yes, absolutely.
-Actually, aging is a must-do for most Barolo wines if you want to enjoy their full potential.
+Aging is a must-do for most Barolo wines if you want to enjoy their full potential.
 Although all of them mature for at least three years before making it to retailers’ shelves, they typically need much longer before reaching this potential.
 You can age good wines for up to 30 years, and they will constantly get better.
 Even bad vintages benefit from 5 to 7 years of aging.
-So make sure to reserve a spot in your cellar before buying a bottle of Barolo.
+So make sure to reserve a spot in your cellar before buying a bottle.

 Can Barolo Go Bad?

-Yes, Barolo can go bad.
-Exposure to sunlight, high (or suddenly changing) temperatures, vibrations, or intensely smelling chemicals can ruin it.
+Barolo wines can go bad.
+Exposure to sunlight, high (or suddenly changing) temperatures, vibrations, or intensely smelling chemicals might ruin them over time.
 The most obvious indicators for a spoiled wine are unpleasant smells similar to vinegar or rotten eggs.

 How Long Will Barolo Last When Open?